Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Microinverter or Inverter: From this point forward, there’s some variation in how the solar system works based on what type of technology the solar system uses.
 If it’s a microinverter solar system, where a microinverter is mounted underneath each solar panel, then the DC electricity is converted to AC (alternating current) electricity before travelling through cabling to the home or battery.

-If it’s a string solar system, the DC electricity travels through cabling to an inverter, usually located on the side of the home near the main switchboard, where it’s converted to AC electricity to power the home.
+If it’s a string solar system, the DC electricity travels through cabling to a central inverter, usually located on the side of the home near the main switchboard, where it’s converted to AC electricity to power the home.
 This conversion from DC to AC electricity is crucial as all appliances are powered by AC electricity.
 For more information on the difference between microinverter solar systems and string inverter solar systems, you might want to check out the following article titled, Microinverters vs. String Inverters: An Honest Comparison.

 Main Switchboard: Once the electricity is converted from DC to AC in an inverter or microinverter, it travels to the main switchboard.
 Like water flowing downhill, electricity will follow the path of least resistance.
 It will power the home and appliances within first with the excess then going to either a solar battery or to the grid for a feed-in tariff.